Greetings! Students from the Halls of NUS, are you tired of the hassle of managing your contacts?

 addbystep

-command offers user-friendly interface that prompts you for each required field
+To streamline the process of adding contacts, addbystep command offers user-friendly interface that prompts you for each required field

 in the address book entry.

-While this simplifies the data entry process, you will still need to manually copy cp
+While this simplifies the data entry process, you will still need to manually copy cp and paste the final result into the command box.

 Format: addbystep